scrapinghub/splash/docs/scripting-ref.rst

 **Async:** no.

 Using :ref:`splash-select` you can get the element that matches your specified CSS selector like using `document.querySelector`_ in your browser.
 The returned element is a :ref:`splash-element` which has many useful methods and almost all methods and attributes that element has in JavaScript.

-In the following example we return the list of class names of all the siblings of the specified element.
+Example: select an element which has ``element` class and return class names off all the siblings of the specified element.

 .. code-block:: lua